supragma/supragma/doc/README.md

 # Installation for OSX Development
+TODO(raj): Write a script to do all this

 - Install gcc on your Mac via running ```gcc``` on the terminal
 - This will prompt you to install XCode
 - Install XCode